Everest High Pass Trek

 • Max.
 Altitude1345

-We have a full extra day in Kathmandu.
-We use this if we need it on the trek or if there is any delay or cancelation on our Lukla flight due to the bad weather.
+We have an extra day in Kathmandu.
+We use this if we need it on the trek or if our Lukla flight is delayed or canceled due to bad weather.

-On this day, we recommend you visit Bhaktapur Durbar Square and Patan Durbar Square.
-You get to explore palaces, gates, courtyards, museums, galleries, and temples.
+On this day, we recommend visiting Bhaktapur and Patan Durbar Square.
+You can explore palaces, gates, courtyards, museums, galleries, and temples there.

-We also highly recommend you to visit the local market.
-In the evening, meet us over farewell dinner.
+We also highly recommend that you visit the local market.
+In the evening, meet us for a farewell dinner.

 • MealsB